 - Depending on your product, it might make sense to send out direct mail to a neighborhood or to a targeted mailing list.
 It takes a bit of work, but the results can be spectacular.

-- Look very carefully at traditional advertising: TV, yellow pages, radio, newspapers and cut any that don’t have a very high return on investment.
+- Look very carefully at traditional advertising: TV, yellow pages, radio, and newspapers, and cut any that don’t have a very high return on investment.
 Habit is a poor reason to do something that is not working.
 Reallocate funds to online marketing.
 The costs are lower, and you’ll reach a lot of potential customers.

-- Consider sponsoring an Aloha Theater production, one of the local community events, a sports team or a sporting event.
+- Consider sponsoring an Aloha Theater production, one of the local community events, a sports team, or a sporting event.

 Walking the Walk

 - This is one of my pet peeves.
 If you are a local business and you expect people or other businesses to buy from you, you must do the same: buy locally.
 I am a potential customer of every business that does business with Kona Impact.
-In fact, I will go for long periods of time where I only buy from our clients’ restaurants, shops, farms and gas stations.
+In fact, I will go for long periods of time where I only buy from our clients’ restaurants, shops, farms, and gas stations.
 I know the same is true with many business owners I know: they only support those who support them.

 My goal is to get your creativity flowing.
 One thing I love to do is to spend some time each week looking at how other businesses are doing their marketing.
 What has caught my eye?
 What was compelling?
 What seemed off-message or a waste of time?
 There is not a lot that hasn’t been done; a clever marketer is a master observer and “repurposer”!